xogroup/bunnybus/API.md

 ## BunnyBus

-`BunnyBus` is a class that instantiates into a singleton.
-It hosts all features for communicating with RabbitMQ to provide an easy to use enterprise bus facade.
+`BunnyBus` is a class that hosts all features for communicating with RabbitMQ to provide an easy to use enterprise bus facade.

 **Note About Versioning**